-The Individual VC Component is delivered either in the form of Individual VC, generally applicable for employees at the level of Vice President ("VP") and above, or as Recognition Award, generally applicable for employees at the level of Assistant Vice President ("AVP") and below.
+The Individual VC Component is delivered either in the form of Individual VC or as Recognition Award.
+An employee's eligibility to receive either of these VC elements depends on division, region, profession, and Corporate Title.
 In case of negative performance contributions or misconduct, an employee's VC can be reduced accordingly and can go down to zero.
 VC is granted and paid out subject to Group affordability.
-Under our compensation framework, there continues to be no guarantee of VC in an existing employment relationship.
-Such arrangements are utilized only on a very limited basis for new hires in the first year of employment and are subject to the bank's standard deferral requirements.
+Under the compensation framework, there continues to be no guarantee of VC in an existing employment relationship.
+Such arrangements are utilized only on a very limited basis for new hires in the first year of employment and are subject to the Bank's standard deferral requirements.